 - Any finishing touches?

-I used framers’ masking tape to seal the back of the frame and added little rubber/foam bumpers to the bottom two corners of the frame to prevent dust gathering on the wall behind the frame.
+I used brown, framers’ masking tape to seal the back of the frame (to keep the dust out) and added little rubber/foam bumpers to the bottom two corners of the frame to prevent dust gathering on the wall behind the frame too.

 All the items mentioned above on Amazon